karivmcmahon/AC32007-MrBlabby/README.md

 Description and challeneges with assignment :

-Account you can log into:
+Account you can log into and you can see more to log into with in the conn.java class:
 Username : Beyonce Password : blueivy22 who has a permission of 1 and is a user.
 Username : tomcat  Password : mn2er3 who has a permission of 2 and is admin.
 Username : kimk    Password : lmaolol who has a permission of 3 and is a developer.